-Lexis/Nexis Academic- In the News Search box, type your search.
+Nexis Uni- In the News Search box, type your search.
 This will search the publication Aviation Daily as well as other aviaiion news sources in the U.S. and Europe.
 Under the Legal tab, you can search federal and international aviation law.

 Ebsco Host This database contains the full-text of more than 2,000 journals, including more than 1,500 peer-reviewed titles.
 This multi-disciplinary database covers virtually every area of academic study.
 It includes articles in the journal Aviation History, Aviation Consumer, Aviation Week & Space Technology, Business and Commercial Aviation.

 ScienceDirect-Containing access to full-text scholarly articles dating back to 1995 in Health Sciences, Life Sciences and Physical Sciences, there are many articles dealing with aviation from journals covering transportation, energy, engineering, the environment, psychology and more.

 JSTOR Scholarly articles from 1,792 journals on subjects including anthropology, education, history, literature, philosophy, and sociology, from throughout the 20th and 21st Centuries.

 Newpaper Source from EBSCOHOST: Provides cover-to-cover full text for more than 40 national and international newspapers, and selective full text for more than 370 regional newspapers.
 Includes full-text television & radio news transcripts from CBS News, CNN, CNN International, FOX News, NPR, etc.